mattermost/docs/source/manage/logging.rst

 .. warning::

-    - From Mattermost v7.2, experimental audit logging beta is a breaking change from previous releases in cases where customers looking to parse previous audit logs with the new format.
+    - From Mattermost v7.2, experimental audit logging (Beta) is a breaking change from previous releases in cases where customers looking to parse previous audit logs with the new format.
     - The format and content of an audit log record has changed to become standardized for all events using a :doc:`standard JSON schema </comply/embedded-json-audit-log-schema>`.
     - Existing tools which ingest or parse audit log records may need to be modified.